Resource-efficient quantum algorithm for linear systems of equations: Introduction

 \section{Introduction}

 The solution to a linear system of equations is at the heart of a wide range of applications in science and technology~\cite{WANG2019306, rahola_96, Carpentieri2004753, FRANK2016411}.
 In its essence, the problem looks at finding $\Vec{x} \in \mathbb{C}^N$ such that $A\Vec{x}=\Vec{b}$, where $A \in \mathbb{C}^{N \times N}$ and $\Vec{b} \in \mathbb{C}^N$.
-The computational time for finding the solution is affected by: the system size $N$, the condition number of a matrix $\kappa$ (defined as the ratio of the largest and smallest singular values), the precision error $\epsilon$, and the sparsity of the matrix. \\ With the first ideas dating back to the 1980's~\cite{Feynman}, the field of quantum computing aims at creating devices that change the fundamental unit of computation from a classical two level system, the bit, to a quantum two level system, the qubit~\cite{nielsen00}.
+The computational time for finding the solution is affected by: the system size $N$, the condition number of a matrix $\kappa$, the precision error $\epsilon$, and the sparsity of the matrix. \\ With the first ideas dating back to the 1980's~\cite{Feynman}, the field of quantum computing aims at creating devices that change the fundamental unit of computation from a classical two level system, the bit, to a quantum two level system, the qubit~\cite{nielsen00}.
 This new paradigm of computation has allowed for the development of new quantum algorithms that have a computational advantage over their classical counterparts~\cite{Shor_1997, grover1996}.